sagemathinc/cocalc-doc/source/teaching-course-management.rst

 .. image:: img/teaching/feedback.png
      :width: 50%
+     :alt: highlighting instructor remark using html in a jupyter notebook markdown cell

 Once you've finished marking and commenting on the student's notebook, you can enter a grade via the **.course** file.
 Click on the **Enter Grade** button to open up the grade entry text box and enter the grade.